Clovis E. Byers

-Lieutenant General Clovis Ethelbert Byers (November 5, 1899 – December 13, 1973) was a United States Army officer who served in the first half of the 20th century.
+Lieutenant General Clovis Ethelbert Byers (5 November 1899 – 13 December 1973) was a United States Army officer who served in the first half of the 20th century.
 He is best known for his role as Chief of Staff of the Eighth Army in the South West Pacific Area during World War II and in the occupation of Japan.
 He was wounded while leading American troops from the front at the Battle of Buna-Gona, and also played an important part in the fighting at Lone Tree Hill, Biak, and the Philippines campaign (1944–45).

 After the war, he commanded the famous 82nd "All American" Airborne Division before going on to command X Corps in the Korean War and, as such, was in overall command at the Battle of Heartbreak Ridge and the Battle of Bloody Ridge.

 Education and early life

-Clovis Ethelbert Byers was born in Columbus, Ohio, on November 5, 1899.
+Byers was born in Columbus, Ohio, on 5 November 1899.
 He entered the United States Military Academy (USMA) at West Point, New York, in 1916.
-He attended Ohio State University in Columbus from 1917 to 1918 before graduating from West Point from June 15, 1920.
-He was commissioned as a Second Lieutenant in the cavalry on July 2, 1920.
+He attended Ohio State University in Columbus from 1917 to 1918 before graduating from West Point from 15 June 1920.
+He was commissioned as a second lieutenant in the cavalry on 2 July 1920.

 Byers attended the United States Army Cavalry School at Fort Riley, Kansas, from 1920 to 1921.
 He was posted to the 4th Cavalry at Fort Brown and later Fort McIntosh, Texas, where he commanded Troop D until it was inactivated in 1923.
 He attended the Signal School at Fort Monmouth from 1923 to 1924 and then became regimental communications officer of 3rd Cavalry at Fort Myer.
-In 1925 he was promoted to First Lieutenant.
+In 1925 he was promoted to first lieutenant.

 In March 1926, Byers became an instructor in tactics at the United States Military Academy.
 He was Assistant Master of the Sword and then Master of the Sword until 1930.

-He was a Student Officer at the Special Advanced Equitation Course at United States Army Cavalry School from 1930 to 1931 and then served with the 8th Cavalry Regiment at Fort Bliss from 1931 to 1932.
-After this, Byers returned to West Point as a tactics instructor, and then as Assistant Adjutant from 1932 to 1934.
+He was a student officer at the Special Advanced Equitation Course at United States Army Cavalry School from 1930 to 1931 and then served with the 8th Cavalry Regiment at Fort Bliss from 1931 to 1932.
+After this, Byers returned to West Point as a tactics instructor, and then as assistant adjutant from 1932 to 1934.

-From 1934 to 1936 Byers attended the Command and General Staff College, where he was finally promoted to Captain on August 1, 1935.
+From 1934 to 1936 Byers attended the Command and General Staff College, where he was finally promoted to captain on August 1, 1935.
 On completing the course, he was assigned to the staff of the 2nd Division at Fort Sam Houston.
-In October 1936, he became Aide-de-Camp to Major General Herbert J. Brees, commander of the VIII Corps area.
+In October 1936, he became aide-de-camp to Major General Herbert J. Brees, commander of the VIII Corps area.
 Byers then joined the 5th Cavalry at Fort Bliss, where he commanded Troop A from 1937 to 1938 and the 1st Squadron from 1938 to 1939.

 He married Marie Richards (1900–1984) of Columbus, Ohio.
 They had one son, Clayton Potter Byers, who was born on June 23, 1940.